rafayazhar/faleproxy/README.md

 ## Feature Added: Add http:// if no protocol is specified (from lecture slides)

-Note: Run the tests using the command "npm test -- tests/url-protocol.test.js"
+Note: Run the tests for my change from Homework 8 using the command "npm test -- tests/url-protocol.test.js"

-minor change for testing
-another minor change for testing